Home

 In 1958, under de Gaulle, parliamentary powers were more exactly determined, which have continued until today.

 The National Assembly occupies the Palais Bourbon.
 It was built between 1722-1728 by Louise Françoise de Bourbon, who was the legitimized daughter of Louis XIV and Madame de Montespan.
 Hardouin Mansart and Italian architect Giardini began the construction.
 When Giardini died 2 years later, Jacques Gabriel completed the project.
+In 1765, the prince de Condé transformed and enlarged the palace under the direction of architect Soufflot.

 Next door to the palace is the Hôtel de Lassay, which the marquis de Lassy constructed around this same time.